patrickhaley/gam-docker/README.md

 # GAM7 Docker

-This project provides a Dockerized version of GAM7, the Google Workspace Management Tool.
+This project provides a Dockerized version of GAM7, the Google Workspace Management Tool, with support for multiple platforms.

 ## Prerequisites